National Museum of African American History and Culture. Wikimedia Commons.

 Like almost any skilled profession, especially those powerful enough to shape places and perceptions, architecture and design careers have been historically unavailable to Black aspirants.
 Systemic racism inserted into class, education, and hiring have created a white male-dominated industry that still persists.
 Today, Black women make up just 0.4% of all US architects.

 As we find ways to amplify Black visions everywhere, we realize our work has only just begun.
-Click to learn more about The Desiree Cooper Memorial Fund— a scholarship supporting Black women earning their degree in Architecture.
+Click to learn more about our Diversity Advancement Scholarship for Black Women— a scholarship supporting Black women earning their degree in Architecture.

 Robert Robinson Taylor